gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He rubs his nose against his shoulder.
 "Gone deaf, lad?
 I said, I didn't kill it.
 The Darpani fellow did.
 And be careful with that damned lantern!"

 "I'm being careful!
-But---what about all your stories?
-How could you---saints on stilts, old man, how could you lie to everyone all these years?"
+But—what about all your stories?
+How could you—saints on stilts, old man, how could you lie to everyone all these years?"

 "Hang on, hang on.
 Lying, now, that's a cruel word."
 He nods as if agreeing